ustaxcourt/website-wagtail/README.md

 ## Caveats

 If you run a terraform init with your sandbox account, but then try to run it again for another account, remember to delete the infra/.terraform directory otherwise you'll run into state issues.
 After deleting that directory, terraform will reconfigure the backend state from s3 to your local machine instead of re-using the existing local state file.

+## Destroying your Sandbox

+Leaving your sandbox running without being used will waste money.
+Remember to clean it up with the following steps:

+1. `cd infra`
+2. manually disable delete protection for your rds database
+3. modify `rds.tf` to remove the lifecycle rule preventing the destruction of the rds instance
+4. `ENVIRONMENT=<SANDBOX ENV> ./destroy.sh`

 ## Manually Connecting to DB